 ACT 291(1-4).
-SPECIAL PROJECT IN HEATING AND AIR CONDITIONING.
-Provides the student with practical application of skills and knowledge gained in this program.
+SPECIAL PROJECT IN HEATING, VENTILATION, AIR CONDITIONING, AND REFRIGERATION TECHNOLOGY.
+This course is designed to provide the student with practical application of skills and knowledge gained in this program.
 The instructor works closely with the student to insure that the selection of a project will enhance the student's learning experience.
 Prerequisites: Consent of instructor.
-(Lab, 2 - 8 hrs)
+(Lab, 2 - 8 hrs.)